Web Accessibility Standards & Laws

 How web accessibility benefits developers and Google

-Where you start with creating an accessible website depends on how much you want to handle in-house and how much you want to outsource to an expert.
-If you decide you know enough to handle remediation and/or accessible development on your own, start by having your department heads study WCAG and consider it to be your website handbook.
-Once everyone who works on your website has a good understanding of the requirements, begin remediation to apply the needed techniques.
+Deciding where to start in crafting an accessible website version largely depends on how much you want to take on in-house versus outsourcing to an accessibility expert.
+If you feel competent enough to handle remediation and accessible development internally, it’s advisable to have your department heads study WCAG, treating it as your website design bible.
+Once your team is well-versed in these requirements, you can commence remediation to apply the necessary techniques.

-Of course, using an accessibility expert like Be Accessible will offer the most peace of mind (and most likely, cheaper in the long run).
-We recommend this option especially if you don’t already have a good understanding of code.
-In addition to providing a website audit, we can perform remediation and even develop a new website from scratch.
+However, employing an accessibility expert such as Be Accessible often provides the most peace of mind and can be financially prudent in the long term.
+This is the suggested course of action, especially if you don’t already have a strong understanding of code.
+In addition to carrying out a website accessibility audit, we can perform remediation and even develop a new website version from scratch.
 Contact us to discover the best accessibility solution for your business.
+Web accessibility laws have been established to ensure that individuals with disabilities do not encounter unnecessary barriers when accessing website versions and online content.

 Contact Us